-People who are not members of Unite can still get a joint will with their partner at an affordable price of £49.99, where a single will costs £39.99, which is a much cheaper than the same services offered by solicitors.
+People who are not members of Unite can still get a joint will with their partner at an affordable price, which is much cheaper than the same services offered by solicitors.

 Our costs include the extra support of having your will reviewed by our professional advisors, which will ensure your will is valid and leaves no room for legal dispute.

 To get an idea of what you get for your money, you can get a very similar service with other renowned companies, such as Which? who offers a Mirror wills service at a cost of £156.
 This does not, however, include the help of a professional adviser to review the will to ensure it’s legally binding.

 There are many benefits to getting a mirror will, while the few risks involved also mean there may be some factors which many people may see as potential drawbacks.
 Having said this, if you put the right plans in place to protect your estate, this can be easily avoided.

 The process of making a mirrored will according to UK law is very similar to that of a simple basic will.
 First, you will need to register with Unite Wills to create a free account and you can begin your will application straight away.

 For more information about the things you’ll need to consider before writing your mirror will, read our guide Making a Will From Home or Work Without a Solicitor.

 To get started on your will now, simply tap the button below.
 And for additional services, like probate, appointing an executor, setting up a lasting power of attorney and storing your will, read our related guides online.